BlueMap-Minecraft/BlueMapWiki/community/BluemapLazyServer.md

 Because the Minecraft server (and therefore the integrated BlueMap webserver) is not always going to be online, we need to use something else to host the BlueMap webapp and resources.
-This guide will provide a configuration example for [Nginx], but the same general idea can be applied to any other webserver as well.
+This guide will provide configuration examples for [Nginx] and [Caddy], but the same general idea can be applied to any other webserver as well.

 Most of this configuration is going to be the exact same as is detailed on the [External Webservers